helium/HIP/README.md

 If you have questions or feedback, please ask in [#hip-open-discussion in the community Discord](https://discord.gg/helium).
 Each proposal in discussion also has its own dedicated channel.

-Looking for hotspot manufacturer applications?
-Those have moved to their own dedicated repository: [dewi-alliance/hotspot-manufacturers](https://github.com/dewi-alliance/hotspot-manufacturers)
+**Looking for HIP19 hotspot manufacturer applications?** Those have moved to their own dedicated repository: [dewi-alliance/hotspot-manufacturers](https://github.com/dewi-alliance/hotspot-manufacturers)

 ## Index of proposals